czyzby/gdx-lml/lml-vis/README.md

 - `VerticalFlowGroup` and `HorizontalFlowGroup` support.
 To use these groups in a `dragPane` tag, set `type` attribute to `vFlow` or `hFlow` (as always, case ignored).
 - `ListView` support.
 Now you can display a collection of values in a customized way.
 Note that currently `ListView` does **NOT** work on GWT due to reflection use in VisUI 1.0.1.
 It will be fixed in future versions.
 - Added `deadzoneRadius` attribute to `draggable` tag.

-1.3 -> 1.4

-- Added `SwapListener` to `FixedSizeGridGroup`.
-Now you can manage (and cancel) swap events without having to modify internal `Draggable` listener.
-- Added `TabbedPaneLmlTag#getTabbedPane(Table)` method.
-Since `TabbedPane` does not extend `Actor` class, it cannot be injected to `@LmlActor`-annotated fields - instead, its main table (`TabbedPane#getTable()`) is used. `#getTabbedPane(Table)` method allows to extract the direct reference to `TabbedPane` from its main table - ideally, you'll want to use this in an on-create or on-close method and assign the pane, as this reference might be lost after you clear LML meta-data with `LmlUtilities#clearLmlUserObjects(Iterable<Actor>)` or similar methods.
-- Removed `ColumnGroup` support, since this widget is deprecated in the last `VisUI` version.
-Use `VerticalGroup` instead.
-- `FixedSizeGridGroup`, `VisFormTable` and `VisTabTable` are no longer GWT-reflected.
-They were moved from `com.github.czyzby.lml.vis.ui.reflected` to `com.github.czyzby.lml.vis.ui` package. `MockUpActor` was extracted from `FixedSizeGridGroup` (it was an internal class) and moved to `com.github.czyzby.lml.vis.ui.reflected` package.

 ### Archive
 Older change logs are available in `CHANGES.md` file.